Clustered Federated Learning via Generalized Total Variation Minimization: Generalized Total Variation Minimization

 Moreover, a necessary and sufficient condition for $\widehat{\netparams}$ to solve \eqref{equ_gtvmin} and $\widehat{\flowvec}$ to solve \eqref{equ_dual_nLasso} is \cite[Thm.
 31.3]{RockafellarBook} (see also \cite[Ch.
 7]{BertCvxAnalOpt})

-The identity \eqref{equ_equal_primal_dual} (which is an instance of ``strong duality'') allows to bound the sub-optimality of some given local model parameters $\localparams{\nodeidx}$.
+The identity \eqref{equ_equal_primal_dual} (which is an instance of ``strong duality'' \cite[Ch.
+5]{BoydConvexBook}) allows to bound the sub-optimality of some given local model parameters $\localparams{\nodeidx}$.
 Indeed, for any given dual variable $\widehat{\flowvec} \in \edgespace$, the objective function value $-g^{*}(\widehat{\flowvec})\!-\!f^{*}(-\incidencemtx^{T} \widehat{\flowvec})$ is a lower bound for the optimal value of \eqref{equ_gtvmin}.
-Section \ref{sec_federatedml} will discuss how this fact can be used to constructing stopping criteria for iterative optimization methods for GTV minimization.
+Such a bound on the sub-optimality of given local model parameters can be useful for defining a stopping criterion for iterative optimization methods (see Section \ref{sec_federatedml})

 It is instructive to rewrite the dual problem \eqref{equ_dual_nLasso} and the optimality condition \eqref{equ_opt_condition_Rocka_KKT} in terms of the local parameter vectors $\localparams{\nodeidx}$, for each node $\nodeidx \in \nodes$, and the local flow vectors $\localflowvec{\edgeidx}$, for each $\edgeidx \in \edges$.
 Indeed, the final expressions in \eqref{equ_dual_f_fun} and \eqref{equ_conv_conjugate_g_dual_proof} allow us to rewrite the dual problem \eqref{equ_dual_nLasso} as